datawire/ambassador-docs/docs/emissary/pre-release/topics/running/http3.md

     namespace:
       from: ALL
 ---
-# This is a Listener that leverages UDP and HTTP to serve QUIC and HTTP/3 traffic.
+# This is a Listener that leverages UDP and HTTP to serve HTTP/3 traffic.
 # NOTE: Raw UDP traffic is not supported.
 UDP and HTTP must be used together.
 apiVersion: getambassador.io/v3alpha1
 kind: Listener
 metadata:
-  name: emissary-ingress-listener-udp-8443
+  name: $productDeploymentName$-https-listener-udp
-  namespace: emissary
+  namespace: $productNamespace$
 spec:
   port: 8443
   # Order is important here.
 UDP must be the last item, and HTTP is required.